 - Prior to purchase, FACC must have written approval, confirmation of internet access, and agreement to supervise use for the intended purpose from the current foster/family placement or family of origin – Placement Family Agreement.

-FACC offers support to children and youth’s family of origin, including relatives, such as meal and activity vouchers and children/youth furnishings as FACC funds allow.
+FACC offers support to children and youth’s family of origin, including relatives, such as meals and activities, and children/youth furnishings as FACC funds allow.
 Funding requests must detail how the support requested will benefit the child(ren)/youth.
 Each family is eligible for $500 in grants per fiscal year.